On the edge eigenvalues of the precision matrices of nonstationary autoregressive processes: Outliers of the SCM

-In this section, we study the outliers of the null model, $\{A_{0,n}\}$.
-From Lemma \ref{lemma:asd} and Remark \ref{rmk:asymdist}(i), ASD of the null model has a support $[a_\rho, b_\rho]$.
-The following lemma states the behavior of the extreme eigenvalues of $A_{0,n}$. \begin{lemma} Let $A_{0,n}$ be as defined in (\ref{eq:An.null}) and $a_\rho$ and $b_\rho$ be as defined in (\ref{eq:bounds}).
-Then, for fixed $j \geq 1$,
+In this section, we study the outliers of the null model.
+The following lemma states the behavior of the edge eigenvalues of $A_{0,n}$. \begin{lemma} Let $A_{0,n}$ be as defined in (\ref{eq:An.null}) and let $a_\rho$ and $b_\rho$ be as defined in (\ref{eq:bounds}).
+Then, for fixed $j \in \mathbb{N}$,